lgw2/lgw2.github.io/_teaching/csci127-summer-2019/syllabus.md

 On both labs and programming homework assignments, you *may*:
 * Share ideas with other individuals or groups.
-* Help other individuals or groups troubleshooet problems
+* Help other individuals or groups troubleshoot problems

 You may *not*:
 * Share code you or your partner has written with other individuals or groups.